RogueAngelfire/the_horseshoe_inn_v1/README.md

 # Project Purpose

-### This is a real pub my friend Paul and his partner Toni purchased in July 2020 amid a pandemic
+### This is a real pub my friend Paul and his partner Toni purchased on 2nd June and moved in on 16th July 2020 amid a pandemic
 This is a genuine requested website and will be used once submitted for assement and I am aware that I will require to use a branch should any urgent updates be required.